-SOCS offers a wide and diverse range of curriculum offerings and provides students with many options and pathways to prepare them to meet their individual educational, personal, and post high-school goals.
-In order to accomplish this, SOCS contracts with multiple vendors to offer the most up to date, quality curriculum possible.
+SOCS-K offers a wide and diverse range of curriculum offerings and provides students with many options and pathways to prepare them to meet their individual educational, personal, and post high-school goals.
+In order to accomplish this, SOCS-K contracts with multiple curriculum vendors to offer the most up to date, quality curriculum possible.
 The curriculum is chosen by the parent/guardian, teacher and student.
-SOCS families have access to a highly qualified education services department lead who can provide additional support in making the most effective curriculum decisions and who also creates lists of curriculum to meet students' various needs.
+SOCS-K families have access to the school's student services department, which can provide additional support in making the most effective curriculum decisions and which also creates lists of curriculum to meet students' various needs.
 Curriculum selection is based on State Standards, student's learning style, student's working level, and the educational philosophy being followed.
 The teachers have hundreds of options for curriculum, including the state-approved material list, as well as curriculum associated with various educational philosophies.